ibm-cloud-docs/containers/cs_network_cluster.md

 8. Optional: You can repeat steps 2 - 7 for each worker pool in your cluster.
 After you complete these steps, all worker nodes in your cluster are set up with the new VLANs.

-9. The default ALBs in your cluster are still bound to the old VLAN because their IP addresses are from a subnet on that VLAN.
-Because ALBs cannot be moved across VLANs, you can instead [create ALBs on the new VLANs and disable ALBs on the old VLANs](/docs/containers?topic=containers-ingress#migrate-alb-vlan).

 <br />